Brazilian Peacock Bass

 Guided Hours: You'll get 8 to 10 hours of guided fishing each day.

-Guides: The guide program offers extensive yearly training to our staff in both fly fishing and conventional angling by Rob Anderson and the head guides.
+Guides: Rob Anderson and the head guides provide extensive yearly training for their guides in both fly fishing and conventional angling.
 English is taught by the main camp host, who speaks five languages and has a jungle degree in flora and fauna.

-Boats: 18-foot flat-bottom skiffs with outboard motors, electric trolling motors, and poling platforms.
-Two casting platforms allow anglers to cast at the same time.
+Boats: 18-foot flat-bottom skiffs with 30 HP outboard motors, electric trolling motors, and two casting platforms allow anglers to cast at the same time.
 Skiffs have plenty of storage for extra gear.
 The boats are small and light enough to navigate small creek channels and shallow water and can even be pushed into landlocked lagoons for the possibility of a lot of fish.

 Equipment: No equipment is provided.
 It's possible to make over 500 casts per day, so 8-9 weight lightweight fast-action rods are recommended.
+Flies are $120.00 per dozen; three to four dozen are recommended for the week.
 A comprehensive packing list is included in our confirmation packet.

 A Fishing License is included in the package.